 Spiritual Formation and Nurture

 In addition to our weekly rotation-style Sunday School classes, we hold a large and energetic Vacation Bible School for the community in early August; the Jesus’ Café meets seasonally after worship over coffee for adult faith conversations; youth activities for 4th grade and up include regular outings and hang-out/conversation time in our Youth Garage.
-Currently a weekly Men’s Group meets on Thursday evenings using the commentaries of William Barclay to read through the books of the New Testament; a “Biblical Literacy” group meets monthly in a member’s home for fellowship and conversation on the Bible and Christian living.
+Currently a weekly Men’s Group meets on Thursday evenings, and hopes to provide some fun activities for men to meet and talk together.

 UPC is involved in our neighborhoods and beyond.
 In addition to participating in local projects, we send a large group to Appalachia each year through the Appalachian Service Project to work on homes.
 Several of our members travel regularly to Haiti, the Dominican Republic, and Kenya to extend the reach of Christ.
 Our Board of Deacons is active in providing concrete material assistance to local residents as needs are made known to them.

 REGARDLESS OF YOUR INTERESTS, THERE IS A PLACE FOR YOU HERE AT UPC!